-- The number of presentations to EDs decreased and remained in the lower range of values usually reported at this time of year.
-The rate of gastroenteritis presentations to sentinel GPs also decreased and remained below the baseline in the past week. - Rotavirus notifications to the Department of Health decreased slightly but norovirus detections at PathWest increased slightly in the past week.
+- The number of gastroenteritis presentations to EDs decreased into the mid-range of values usually reported at this time of year.
+The rate of gastroenteritis presentations to sentinel GPs decreased below the baseline in the past week. - Rotavirus notifications to the Department of Health and norovirus detections at PathWest increased in the past week.